wso2/docs-is/en/identity-server/next/docs/deploy/configure/databases/carbon-database/change-to-mssql.md

         Execute the scripts in the `<IS-HOME>/dbscripts/mssql.sql` file, against the database created.

     !!! note
-    If Microsoft SQL Server is used since they are case-insensitive by default (subject to confirmation with the current collation of the DB), it is recommended to disable the case-insensitive behavior of WSO2 IS.
-This is because case insensitivity will be handled at the DB layer itself, leading to performance improvements by eliminating the need for lower queries performed by WSO2 IS.
+        When integrating WSO2 Identity Server with Microsoft SQL Server, it is advisable to deactivate the case-insensitive functionality within WSO2 IS.
+        This recommendation is based on the inherent case-insensitivity of Microsoft SQL Server, which renders the similar feature in WSO2 IS redundant.
+        Disabling this feature in WSO2 IS eliminates unnecessary processing, thereby potentially enhancing overall system performance.

+        To disable case-insensitivity, use the following configurations.

         For Primary Userstores

         ``` toml
         [user_store.properties]
         CaseInsensitiveUsername = false
         UseCaseSensitiveUsernameForCacheKeys = false
         ```

         For Secondary Userstores

         ``` xml
         <Property name="CaseInsensitiveUsername">false</Property>
         <Property name="UseCaseSensitiveUsernameForCacheKeys">false</Property>
         ```

 3. If you have a requirement in using workflow feature follow, [Change the default database of BPS database]({{base_path}}/deploy/configure/databases/carbon-database/change-datasource-bpsds)